Winter Foods for Your Body Type: Seasonal Eating Guide

 Key principles:

-- Enjoy heartier meals but avoid excessive spice heat
+- Enjoy heartier meals.
+Avoid excess spice heat

 - Winter allows slightly richer foods than Pitta usually tolerates